Posted by: Northwest Eye in Glaucoma Awareness and Management on February 13, 2026

 Dry Eye Disease: How It Affects Clarity of Vision

-Dry eye condition can be frustrating and uncomfortable.
-It happens when your eyes don’t produce enough moisture or when that moisture evaporates too quickly.
-You might notice signs like burning, stinging, or even experiencing in one eye suddenly.
+Dry eye disease occurs when your eyes don’t produce enough moisture or when that moisture evaporates too quickly.
+You might notice signs like burning, stinging, or even cloudy vision in one eye suddenly.
 It’s common to experience fluctuating clarity, especially after long hours in front of a screen or in dry environments.

 You may also feel a scratchy sensation, have red eyes, or notice excessive tearing.
 It might seem odd that your eyes tear up when they’re dry, but this is actually a response to irritation from a lack of lubrication.